 ENDORSEMENT OF WARRANTS TO BE RELEASED TO DESIGNEE 8477.27

-(Renumbered from 8429.37 12/1989)
+(Revised 01/2021)

-Warrants payable to a deceased employee can be negotiated by a designee only if the agency releasing the warrants to the designee provides a special endorsement on each such warrant.
-This endorsement may be typed on the reverse side of each warrant if care is taken to assure that the holes punched in the warrant are not damaged.
+Warrants payable to a deceased employee can be negotiated by a designee only if the agency/department releasing the warrants to the designee provides a special endorsement on each such warrant.
+This endorsement may be typed on the reverse side of each warrant..
 The endorsement will read:

-The undersigned agency hereby certifies that pursuant to Section of the Government Code of California, the payee has designated
+The undersigned agency/department hereby certifies that pursuant to Section 12479 of the Government Code of California, the payee has designated

 (Name of Designee)

-to receive and negotiate this warrant, and that said designation is filed with this agency
+to receive and negotiate this warrant, and that said designation is filed with this agency/department

-(Name of Agency)
+(Name of Agency/Department)

-by: (Signature of Agency Representative)
+by: (Signature of Agency/Department Representative)

 Title:

-The agency will insert the full name of the designee and the name of the agency in the spaces indicated.
-The authorized agency representative, whose title will be included in the endorsement, personally must sign each such endorsed warrant.
-The designee will be instructed to endorse the warrant at the time of negotiation exactly as shown in the agency's endorsement of the warrant.
+The agency/department will insert the full name of the designee, and the name of the agency/department in the spaces indicated.
+The authorized agency/department representative, whose title will be included in the endorsement, personally must sign each such endorsed warrant.
+The designee will be instructed to endorse the warrant at the time of negotiation exactly as shown in the agency's/department’s endorsement of the warrant.